TheJelmega/prog-lang/design/README.md

 If no explicit path is defined for the module, the path to the file will mirror the logical module path.
 All ancestor module path elements are represented by a path of nested directories within the artifact's source module.

-The default naming of sub-modules is done in 2 ways:
+The default naming of a sub-module is done in the following way:
-- As a file located in the same directory as this folder, with the name of the module (only applicable for declarations in root-files).
+- When the current file is a [module root](#432-module-roots-), the module file is located within the same directory as the module root's file.
-- As a `mod.xn` file within a sub-directory with the name of the module.
+- As a `mod.xn` file within a sub-directory with the module's name.

+This is also the same order in which the compiler will scan for the module's file when no `path` attribute is provided

 The following is an example of a set of nested modules and there corresponding filesystem structure when using the default module structure: